browserengineering/book/book/layout.md

         self.height = self.cursor_y - self.y
 ```

-Again, the computations for `x`, `w`, and `y` have to come before the
+Again, `x`, `width`, and `y` have to be computed before the text
-text inside the layout object is laid out, but the `h` computation has
+inside the layout object is laid out, but `height` has to be computed
-to come after.
+after.

 Finally, even `DocumentLayout` needs some layout code, though since the
 document always starts in the same place it's pretty simple: